mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/05/performant-aks.md

 title: setup a performant aks cluster
 date: 2020-05-31
 tags: [azure, kubernetes]
-description: let's highlight tips & tricks about the setup of an aks cluster to make it more performant as its getting more and more containers at scale.
+description: let's highlight tips & tricks about the setup of an aks cluster to make it more performant as its getting more and more containers at scale
 aliases:
     - /performant-aks/
 ---